-Book published on the occasion of the exhibition The Fountain of Grace, held at the Museo del Prado between October 23rd 2018 and January 27th 2019.
+Book published on the occasion of the exhibition The Fountain of Grace, held at the Museo Nacional del Prado, Madrid, between October 23rd 2018 and January 27th 2019.
 Edited by José Juan Pérez Preciado.

 24 x 29,7 cm

 The Fountain of Grace is not just the only painting from the circle of Jan van Eyck in the Prado’s collection but also one of the most intriguing.
 The identity of the artist, the work’s precise subject and origins remain unknown but have provoked enormous scholarly debate since it entered the museum’s collection nearly 200 years ago.
 New and interesting information arising from recent research and restoration has increased our knowledge of the work.

 Donated by Enrique IV of Castile to the Monasterio del Parral in Segovia in the mid-fifteenth century, his arrival at the Museo de la Trinidad, after the process of confiscation of ecclesiastical assets of the 19th century, was a major event for the study of painting early Dutch in Spain.
 Its evident relationship with the famous Mystic Lamb Polyptych made by Hubert and Jan van Eyck for the Cathedral of Saint Bavo in Ghent, made The Fountain of Grace the most important Flemish painting, first of the Museo de la Trinidad and later of the Prado.